Assessment of Student Learning in Graduate and Professional Doctorate Programs

-Over the past eight years, many of you have joined us at our Annual Assessment Workshops each May to assess student learning in Public Affairs and General Education.
-Like last year, we’re focusing to graduate programs.
+Over the past nine years, many of you have joined us at our Annual Assessment Workshops each May to assess student learning in Public Affairs and General Education.
+Like the past two years, we’re shifting our focus to graduate programs.
+Our goal is to make assessment easier for faculty and to allow you to gain ideas from others on campus.
+As a team, your graduate program will choose an assessment project that you would like to work on with your colleagues and students.

 What’s the process?